NikunjShah/projects/RuleEngine/README.md

 - result : Result returned if rule is passed (Mandatory) (Any Object Ex: String, JSON, Array, Integer)
 - priority : Priority based on which rules will be evaluated.
 If not specified the default priority will be set to 1.
 Highest priority (Optional)(Number)

+## Variables
+- Variable is JSON object of variables against which expression needs to be evaluated.
+- Eg : { var1:1, var2:'test'}

+## Notes
+- var2 == test compares variable 'var2' value with string 'test'.
+(No need to use quotes for string inside expression)
+- var2 ~= [\"test\",\"test2\"]" checks variable 'var2' value is one of 'test' and 'test2' (test and test2 are elements of string array)